Netanyahu vows to target opponents abroad after strike in Qatar

 The prime minister added that the United States has expressed its support for Qatar “on many occasions”.

-Al Thani added that Israel’s actions had “killed any hope” for the captives remaining in Gaza.
+Sheikh Mohammed added that Israel’s actions had “killed any hope” for the captives remaining in Gaza.

-“I was meeting one of the hostages’ families the morning of the attack,” Al Thani said.
+“I was meeting one of the hostages’ families the morning of the attack,” he said.
 “They are counting on this [ceasefire] mediation.
 They have no other hope for that.”

 “I think that what [Israeli Prime Minister Benjamin] Netanyahu has done yesterday, he just killed any hope for those hostages,” the prime minister added.

-“He needs to be brought to justice,” Al Thani said.
+“He needs to be brought to justice,” the Qatari prime minister said.
 “He’s the one who’s wanted at the [International Criminal Court or ICC].

 “I think that someone like him trying to lecture about the law — he’s breaking every law — he broke every international law.”